Kin The Know

 It does this by acting as a calcium blocker — meaning your muscles are less likely to get stiff and experience spasms or contractions [5].

-This makes magnesium kind of a powerhouse for different types of muscles in the body — some studies even suggest it has positive links to the treatment of asthma, prevents the risk of cardiovascular disease, and can help in the treatment of sleep disorders like restless legs syndrome [5].
+This makes magnesium kind of a powerhouse for different types of muscles in the body — some studies even suggest it has positive links to the treatment of asthma, heart health, and can help in the treatment of sleep disorders like restless legs syndrome [5].

 Sources of magnesium